 State law [G.S.
 159-30(c)] authorizes the Town to invest in obligations of the United States or obligations fully guaranteed both as to principal and interest by the United States, obligations of the State of North Carolina, bonds and notes of any North Carolina local government or public authority, obligations of certain nonguaranted federal agencies, certain high quality issues of commercial paper and bankers' acceptances, and the North Carolina Capital Management Trust (NCCMT).
-The Town's investments are reported at fair value.
-Non-participating interest earning contracts are accounted for at cost.
-NCCMT-Government Portfolio, a SEC-registered (2a-7) external investment pool, is measured at amortized cost, which is the NCCMT's share price.
-The NCCMT-Term Portfolio's securities are valued at fair value.
+The Town's investments are generally reported at fair value.
+The NCCMT Government Portfolio, a SEC-registered (2a-7) money market mutual fund, is measured at fair value.
+The NCCMT- Term Portfolio is bond fund, has no rating and is measured at fair value.
+As of June 30, 2020, The Term portfolio has a duration of .15 years.
+Because the NCCMT Government and Term Portfolios have a weighted average maturity of less than 90 days, they are presented as an investment with a maturity of less than 6 months.